jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (ii) section 66A applied in respect of the employee immediately before 1 April 2009; or (iii) the employee is on a 2% contribution rate immediately before the first pay period that starts on or after 1 April 2013 because they chose 2% under subsection (2); or
   (ab) 4% of the employee's gross salary or wages, if section 60(1)﻿(a), (b) or (c) first applied in respect of the employee before 1 April 2009 and the employee has not given his or her employer a notice under paragraph (b); or
-  (b) 8% of the employee’s gross salary or wages if the employee gives his or her employer a notice requiring contributions to be deducted at that rate.
+  (b) 8% of the employee’s gross salary or wages if the employee gives his or her employer a notice requiring contributions to be deducted at that rate; or
+  (c) 3% of the employee’s gross salary or wages if the payment of salary or wages is calculated on or after 1 April 2026 and the employee has a rate reduction under subpart 3B.
 (2) Despite subsection (1), the employee may choose a contribution rate of 3%, 4%, 6%, 8%, or 10% of their gross salary or wages by giving notice of the rate they choose to—
   (a) their employer; or
   (b) their KiwiSaver scheme provider; or